The fate of the spin polaron in the 1D antiferromagnets: Introduction

 The paper is organised as follows.
 In Sec.~\ref{sec:ModelAndMethods} we express the 1D $t$--$J$ model in the magnon-holon basis.
-The obtained in this way fermion-boson model is then generalised by allowing the strength of boson-boson interaction to be tunable---this allows us to study the impact of the magnon-magnon interaction on the properties of the 1D $t$--$J$ model.
+The obtained in this way \kw{holon-magnon} model is then generalised by allowing the strength of magnon-magnon interaction to be tunable---this allows us to study the impact of the magnon-magnon interaction on the properties of the 1D $t$--$J$ model.
 We solve the problem using exact diagonalisation and show in Sec.~\ref{sec:results1} how the ground state (\ref{sec:resultsGS}) and the excited state (\ref{sec:resultsExcited}) properties of the single hole in 1D antiferromagnet change once the magnon-magnon interaction is switched off.
-Next, in Sec.~\ref{sec:results2} we expand this discussion to the case of varying strength of magnon-magnon interaction and explain that solely its value given by the 1D $t$--$J$ model is critical and leads to suppression of the spin polaron.
-Finally, in Sec.~\ref{sec:RealMaterials} we show that such a critical value is never reached in realistic materials, such as {\it quasi}-1D cuprates---hence showing that in this case the spin polaron solution is always stabilised.
-The paper ends with a short summary section \ref{sec:conclusions} and is supplemented by two appendices, (\ref{App:quasi1D} and \ref{App:SU2breaking}), which are referred to in the appropriate sections of the main text.
+Next, in Sec.~\ref{sec:results2} we expand this discussion to the case of varying strength of magnon-magnon interaction and explain that solely its value given by the 1D $t$--$J$ model is critical and leads to suppression of the spin polaron. \kw{Sec. \ref{sec:intuitive} explains these results (cf. discussion above) by a detailed study of two toy-models: the linear spin wave theory version of the 1D $t$--$J$ model and the 1D $t$--$J^{\rm XY}$ model.} Finally, in Sec.~\ref{sec:RealMaterials} we argue that such a critical value is never reached in realistic materials, such as {\it quasi}-1D cuprates---hence showing that in this case the spin polaron solution is always stabilised.
+The paper ends with a short \kw{conclusion} \ref{sec:conclusions} and is supplemented by \kw{three} appendices, (\ref{App:quasi1D}, \ref{App:SU2breaking}, and \kw{\ref{App:XYlimit}}), which are referred to in the appropriate sections of the main text.